lijaesela/cursive/README.md

 # cursive
 cursive is an ncurses file browser for GNU/Linux written in pure C.
 this is literally the first program I have ever made, and it's always changing.
-Install at your own risk.
+Use, and certainly install, at your own risk.

 ### Building, Running, and Installing
 (in any directory)
 ```shell